13 May 2013

 Here’s part two of the weekly Twitter tasting that is held around Canadian whisky.
 This week our host Davin De Kergommeaux talked about the era of Hiram Walker, J.P.
 Wiser and Alberta Distillers before moving to the tasting sample.
 Remember you can join in on our discussions (although without the book at hand it may not be totally clear to follow), still two Sundays to go from 21:00 – 22:00 Western-European time.

 Alberta Premium Dark Horse (a brand owned by Beam Inc.) is a mix of 12-year-old rye whisky and 6-year-old small pot rye, with an 8% dollop of well-aged corn whisky added to flesh out the body.
+Also, they’ve added some actual sherry wine to the blend (instead of using sherry casks for maturation).
 The whisky is aged in heavily charred American white oak barrels, and is bottled at 45% alc/vol. It’s a recent whisky, presented in 2012.

 Alberta Premium Dark Horse (45%, OB)